groupbuddies/omniauth-bitreserve/README.md

 ## Sandbox API

 Bitreserve supports a sandbox environment for testing purposes.
-The API for it is located at `https://api-sandbox.bitreserve.org`.
-To use that, you have to override the environment variable `BITRESERVE_API_URL` with the previously mentioned URL before loading the gem.
+Authentication for the sandbox API is done via `https://sandbox.bitreserve.org`.
+To use that, you have to override the environment variable `BITRESERVE_CONNECT_URL` with the previously mentioned URL before loading the gem.
 We recommend [dotenv](https://github.com/bkeepers/dotenv).

 ## Contributing